LK-MUG/2019-Global-M365-Developer-Bootcamp/SessionContents/Teams-SPFx/Lab.md

     Use the following to complete the prompt that is displayed:

-    - **What is your solution name?**: HelloWorld
+    - **What is your solution name?**: CasinoShop<YOUR_NAME_HERE>
+    > NOTE: Please remember to add your name after Casino<YOUR_NAME_HERE> example: CasinoShopJohnSmith
     - **Which baseline packages do you want to target for your component(s)?**: SharePoint Online only (latest)
     - **Where do you want to place the files?**: Use the current folder
-    - **Do you want to allow the tenant admin the choice of being able to deploy the solution to all sites immediately without running any feature deployment or adding apps in sites?**: No
+    - **Do you want to allow the tenant admin the choice of being able to deploy the solution to all sites immediately without running any feature deployment or adding apps in sites?**: Yes
     - **Will the components in the solution require permissions to access web APIs that are unique and not shared with other components in the tenant?** No
     - **Which type of client-side component to create?**: WebPart
-    - **What is your Web part name?**: HelloWorld
+    - **What is your Web part name?**: CasinoShop
-    - **What is your Web part description?**: HelloWorld description
+    - **What is your Web part description?**: CasinoShop description
     - **Which framework would you like to use?**: No JavaScript framework

     After provisioning the folders required for the project, the generator will install all the dependency packages using NPM.